GermanPearls/time-tracker/readme.txt

 == Description ==
 Time Tracker enables you to manage your to do lists, time worked, billable time, recurring tasks, and projects.
 Track your clients, projects, tasks, time, and billing information on private pages of your own website.
 Don't worry about data privacy as you'll maintain your data within your own WordPress database.

+= Requirements =
-**Please Note**: This plugin is a Contact Form 7 add-on and requires the Contact Form 7 plugin to be installed first.
+This plugin is a Contact Form 7 add-on and requires the Contact Form 7 plugin to be installed first.
 (Tested with Contact Form 7 up to version 5.7.3)

+**Update**: Would you like to use this plugin with WPForms?
+We have a pre-release available for testing with the WPForms plugin.
+If you're interested in trying or helping us test the next release (with CF7 or WPF) email [info@logicallytech.com](mailto:info@logicallytech.com).

 Time Tracker is a freelancer's time management tool.
 It keeps track of: